fbngrm/Matroschka/README.md

 > This is a fun project.
 Do not use this for serious encryption purposes!

 # Usage
 Only losless image formats are supported.
 Therefore It is recommended to use PNG or BMP images to hide your secret.
-The secret can be either an text file with the `.txt` extension or an image with the `.png` extension and format.
+The secret can be either a text file with the `.txt` extension or an image with the `.png` extension and format.

 > Note: If your image contains transparent pixels, most likely artifacts will be visible after embedding data.
 This is caused by the manipulation of the least-significant bit in every pixels color channels.